Explicit and covariant formula for thermodynamic volume in extended black hole thermodynamics: Appendix B: Redshifted vs. Unredshifted Background Subtraction, with a Comparison to Existing Literature

-In this Appendix, we mainly stress that Eq.(B.1) relies on the original \emph{unredshifted} pure AdS spacetime (denoted as $\mathrm{AdS_0}$) for background subtraction, whereas all results in our main text use a \emph{redshifted} pure AdS spacetime.
-Below, we explain that the unredshifted background can be misleading when analyzing the black hole first law.
+We note that Eq.~\eqref{b1} relies on \emph{unredshifted} pure AdS spacetime (obtained from the BH metric by setting $M=0$) for background subtraction, whereas all results in our main text use a \emph{redshifted} pure AdS spacetime (setting $M=0$ and introducing a redshift factor to match the boundary conditions).
+For clarity, we use the notation ``$\int_{\Sigma}^{(\mathrm{reg.})}$'' and ``$\mathrm{AdS_0}$'' for the unredshifted scheme, in contrast to ``$\int_{\Sigma}^{(\mathrm{Reg.})}$'' and ``$\mathrm{AdS}$'' for the redshifted scheme.

-First, we emphasize that the equality of physical relations remains unaffected by the choice of background.
-This can be illustrated by a simple example: if $A+B=C$ and the background satisfies $A_0+B_0=0$, then $(A-\lambda A_0)+(B-\lambda B_0)=C$ holds for any $\lambda$ (with or without the redshift factor).
-Different $\lambda$ do not alter $C$ but change the physically meaningful decomposition of quantities.
-In fact, both backgrounds are useful for specific problems: starting from $\int_{\Sigma} (\xi \cdot \bs{L}-d\bs{Q}_\xi)=0$, unredshifted background subtraction leads to the Smarr relation, while redshifted subtraction reduces to the thermodynamic relation $F=M-TS+\cdots$.
+We first emphasize that the validity of physical relations is unaffected by the choice of backgrounds.
+This can be illustrated by a simple identity: if $A+B=C$ and the background satisfies $A_0+B_0=0$, then $(A-\lambda A_0)+(B-\lambda B_0)=C$ holds for any $\lambda$ (with or without the redshift factor).
+Different values of $\lambda$ do not change $C$, but simply modify the physically meaningful decomposition of the quantities.
+In practice, both backgrounds are useful for specific purposes: starting from $\int_{\Sigma} (d\boldsymbol{Q}_\xi-\xi \cdot \boldsymbol{L})=0$, unredshifted background subtraction leads to the Smarr relation, while redshifted subtraction yields the thermodynamic relation $F=M-TS+\cdots$.

-Next we explain that the redshifted background offers a distinct advantage for analyzing the first law.
-Starting from:

-as clearly shown in Eq.\eqref{sec2firstlawE}, redshifted background subtraction endows every term with clear physical meaning: $\delta M$, $\mc{V}_i^{(1)}\td \alpha_i$, and $\mc{V}_i^{(2)}\td\alpha$ emerge naturally.
-By contrast, while unredshifted subtraction still yields an equality, it has critical drawbacks.
-For $\alpha_0=-\frac{\Lambda}{8\pi}$ and $L_0=1$, the right-hand side of (B.3) exactly produces (B.1), but the first term on the left-hand side cannot be identified as $\td M$ again.
-This obscures the physical meaning of the $\bs{F}$ term, making it impossible to reasonably extract the expression for $\mc{V}^{(2)}$.